-This road trip combines breathtaking natural sights and magnificent man made structures, making it the perfect adventure for anyone hiring a motorhome.
-From the Manchester depot, you will swoop down into North Wales and the historic Denbighshire where castles, waterfalls and walks await.
-From there Snowdonia awaits with its mountainous terrain, sparkling lakes and plethora of outdoor activities.
+This road trip combines breathtaking natural sights and magnificent man-made structures, making it the perfect adventure for anyone hiring a campervan or motorhome.
+Start your journey in historic Denbighshire where castles, waterfalls and walks await.
+From there travel to Snowdonia with its mountainous terrain, sparkling lakes and plethora of outdoor activities.

 Next, it's onward to the Isle of Anglesey, desired by invaders such as the Saxons and Vikings.
 Look out onto the Irish Sea or back at the loft peaks of Snowdonia.
 The well-preserved walls of Chester sit just over the border back into England and mark the final stop on your tour.
 Visit the Cathedral, Roman Amphitheater and local zoo, or relax and unwind with some retail therapy in the local shops and restaurants.
 All in all, this motorhome holiday will be an experience that you will never forget.